 There are no shortage of reasons for this – from the stress and uncertainty of the situation; to the desire to get out of the situation as fast as possible.
-However, in the hopes of stopping you from being your own worst enemy if you ever find yourself arrested, here are my top 3 reasons for not giving a statement to police:
+However, in the hopes of stopping you from being your own worst enemy if you ever find yourself arrested, here are the top reasons for not giving a statement to police:

 1. The police have a way of making you feel comfortable – maybe they are even being kind to you.
 They understand your situation and “just want to hear your side of the story”.